cernoh/physics_alevel/4. Mechanics and Materials/definitions/Brittle.md

 # Brittle

-An object that shows very little strain before reaching its breaking stress
+A brittle object will show very little strain before reaching its breaking stress